njsmith/zs/doc/format.rst

     look parametrized, this is a simple literal string -- for example, using the encoder string ``lzma2;dsize=2^21`` is illegal.
 This means you can use the standard XZ presets 0 and 1, including the "extreme" 0e and 1e modes, but not higher.
-This is pretty reasonable, since there is never any advantage to using a dictionary size that is larger than a single block payload, and we expect >1 MiB blocks to be rare; but, if there is demand, we may add further modes with larger dictionary sizes.
+This is reasonable, since there is never any advantage to using a dictionary size that is larger than a single block payload, and we expect >1 MiB blocks to be rare; but, if there is demand, we may add further modes with larger dictionary sizes.

     As compared to using XZ format, raw LZMA2 streams are ~0.5% smaller, so that's nice.
 And, more importantly, the use of raw